Lydia Pinkham: Life and career

 Isaac Pinkham was ruined financially in the economic depression of the early 1870s.
 The fortunes of the Pinkham family had long been patchy, but they now entered on hard times.
 In 1875, the idea of making a family business of the remedy was formed.
 Lydia initially made the remedy on her stove before its success enabled production to be transferred to a factory.
 She answered letters from customers and probably wrote most of the advertising copy.
 Mass marketed from 1876, on, Lydia E. Pinkham's Vegetable Compound became one of the best known patent medicines of the 19th century.
 Descendants of this product are still available today.
 Pinkham's skill was in marketing her product directly to women, and her company continued her shrewd marketing tactics after her death.
 Her own face was on the label, and her company was particularly keen on the use of testimonials from grateful women.
+Some of these women's stories were published in the Lydia E. Pinkham Medicine Company's pamphlet Pinkham Pioneers.

 Advertising copy urged women to write to Pinkham.
 They did, and they received answers.
 They continued to write and receive answers for decades after Pinkham's own death.
 These staff-written answers combined forthright talk about women's medical issues, advice, and, of course, recommendations for the company product.
 In 1905, the Ladies' Home Journal published a photograph of Pinkham's tombstone and exposed the ruse.
 The Pinkham company insisted that it had never meant to imply that the letters were being answered by Lydia Pinkham, but by her daughter-in-law, Jennie Pinkham.

 Although Pinkham's motives were economic, many modern-day feminists admire her for distributing information on menstruation and the "facts of life", and they consider her to be a crusader for women's health issues in a day when women were poorly served by the medical establishment.
 The Lydia Pinkham House, located near her factory on Western Ave in Lynn, Massachusetts, was placed on the National Register of Historic Places September 25, 2012.
 In 1922, Lydia's daughter Aroline Pinkham Chase Gove founded the Lydia E. Pinkham Memorial Clinic, at 250 Derby St. in Salem, Massachusetts, to provide health services to young mothers and their children.
 The clinic has been controlled since 1990 by Stephen Nathan Doty, a fourth-generation descendant of Lydia, who also uses the memorial building as his personal residence.
 The clinic is in operation as of 2025.
 It is designated Site 9 of the Salem Women's Heritage Trail.